-The cost was about the same – 14 pesos per can (about 30 cents USD), which was cheaper than most other beverages.
+The cost was about the same — 14 pesos per can (about 30 cents USD) — and cheaper than most other beverages.
 When I noticed the word “reducol” on one of the cans, I decided to find out what it was all about.

 The first time I noticed the word “drink” on one of the cans, I did a double-take.
 It said “Pineapple Juice Drink”.
 I was sure I’d bought cans without “drink” on them before, so I searched the Del Monte websites to see what was going on.
 I found the Del Monte in Philippines tab on one of the Del Monte Pacific products page and it showed me an exact image of the can I had next to me.